A Research Engagement Day

 Research will be presented by faculty from the following New Jersey institutions:

-By invitation only; no fee to attend.
-Eventbrite registration is required.
+By invitation only: Eventbrite registration is required.

 New Jersey municipal and regional leaders are invited and encouraged to attend and join their colleagues from Trenton, Camden, Newark, Hoboken, New Brunswick, Westfield, West Windsor, Princeton and Plainsboro.
 Please email Spencer Reynolds for more information and your invitation to register.